top of page

 2. Coordinate the activities of the 1st Year Representative and 2nd+ Year Representative.

-3. Suggest ways SASA can better attend to the needs of the undergraduate student body.
+3. Suggest ways the association can better attend to the needs of the undergraduate student body.

 4. Be informed on school and department-specific policy relating to students' rights and privileges.